Ladies' Automobile Club: History

 Lady Cecil Scott Montagu formed the club in 1903.
 Nearly half of the fifty members who were the first to pay the two guineas' annual membership fee were women with titles.
-Lady Millicent Sutherland was the inaugural President and Ada Annie Watney and Edith Vane-Tempest-Stewart, Marchioness of Londonderry were founders and members of the first committee of the Ladies Automobile Club with the American Kate d'Esterre-Hughes as secretary.
+The Duchess of Sutherland was the inaugural President and Ada Annie Watney and Edith Vane-Tempest-Stewart, Marchioness of Londonderry were founders and members of the first committee of the Ladies Automobile Club with the American Kate d'Esterre-Hughes as secretary.

 The club was required because the Automobile Club that was based in London would only allow men to join.
 The discrimination was needed (said the club) because of the large number of women who wanted to join and because the existing members needed to smoke everywhere in the club's building.

 The new club for ladies was based at a hotel in Piccadilly but it moved after six months to Claridge's where the club was given its own entrance.
 In 1904 the club became a limited company and it had 300 members and an affiliation agreed with the Automobile Club of Great Britain and Ireland.
 On 9 June the club held its first run with over 50 vehicles taking part in a short run from the Athenaeum Club through London to the Ranelagh Club for afternoon tea.